Expanding Revenue Opportunities in Travel with APIs (Application Programming Interfaces)

 A typical travel customer accesses a diverse spectrum of information before making a travel purchase.
 According to a 2016 Google/Ipsos Connect study, while researching travel online, average customer shifts more than 50 times across channels, devices leading to more than 100 pre-booking touchpoints.
 This would involve accessing sources that provide pre-flight content on destinations, hotel availability and bookings, reviews, ratings, packages, tours, airline schedules, airport shuttle bookings or car rentals, insurance, weather updates, payment options, financial services such as travel loans and currency exchange, and what not.
 Much of this travel data is made available to customers using slow and unreliable methods.

 Players in the travel value chain today, collaborate through either expensive direct connect methods, a web of intermediaries, or through other unreliable ways of sharing travel data such as web scraping from partner websites.
 In the above cases, the casualty is innovation, integration cost, data reliability along with unnecessary load on servers.
 The world of travel, especially aviation, requires a trusted, timely and efficient way of sharing data and information with partners who can create niche solutions for the industry growth.
 Due to the complex nature of online travel distribution, travel providers (airlines, hotels, car rentals etc.) mainly connect with 3rd party distribution channels (GDS, metasearch, OTAs) to sell their inventory.
 APIs emerge as a natural solution acting as pipes of data exchange for this growing omnichannel ecosystem.
 APIs or Application Programming Interfaces act as conduits of communication and interaction between two applications which offer dynamic information about availability and price.
 These applications can belong to different partners like a car rental offer on an airline booking site or an excursion deal on a hotel booking site.
+Even customers are expecting travel providers to streamline travel experience with partnerships.
+According to a recent survey by Mindtree, “Expectations vs. Reality: How to Better Serve the Connected Traveler”, 77% respondents state that they would prefer a travel provider who is able to offer an entire travel product line in one place and this would encourage them to purchase from them.

 A Boon to Travel Data Exchange